What is a Color Wheel Blog Banner

 blog-banner

-Last Updated Mar 1, 2024
+Last Updated Jul 30, 2024

 “Color is the keyboard, the eyes are the harmonies, the soul is the piano with many strings.
 The artist is the hand that plays, touching one key or another, to cause vibrations in the soul.” – Wassily Kandinsky

-The artist indeed brings magic with the colors.
-I am not an artist, but I know why some color combinations work while others don’t.
-Earlier, I used to go through a series of hits and trials while selecting colors for my designs until I stumbled across the secret of color theory.
 Before I tell you everything about colors in design, let’s thank the person who explained the science behind color schemes by introducing the color wheel.
 That’s none other than Isaac Newton (yes, the gravity guy).
 But first, let’s find out what a color wheel is and why you should care about it.

 What is a Color Wheel

 A simple color wheel contains 12 colors arranged to represent the visual relationship between these colors.
 This systematic arrangement allows you to understand color variants, their mixing, and harmony.
+It has primary, secondary and tertiary colors.

 Color wheel